 Diagrams, maps and technical drawings were largely used to codify global envisions and to disseminate “images” of the planet Earth as a whole.
 The "Drawing Conclusions" publication aimed to reflect upon and to trace back models that emerged in the 1950s when the mathematical theory of communication and cybernetics spread out.
-The starting point was a wide range of references from the history and the theory of culture and technology.
+The starting point was a wide range of historical references and the theory of culture and technology.
 With the help of the Scriptographer software, designers created sequences of graphical representations, thus drawing conclusions on five given topics: Environment, Narrative, Protocol, Politic, Cult.
-The process ended up in the Drawing Conclusions books series.
-One contains short essays, while the other is made of pictures carefully drawn by a machine taking advantage of the inner structure of vector graphics.
+The process ended up in the Drawing Conclusions book series.
+One book contains short essays, while the other is made of pictures carefully drawn by a machine taking advantage of the inner structure of vector graphics.

 → Curated by Jürg Lehni and Joël Vacheron→ Exhibited at Grafik16, Zürich, CH

-Photos by Dylan Perrenoud, HEAD–Genève 2015.
+Photos by Dylan Perrenoud, 2015.